Long-Range Ising Models: Contours, Phase Transitions and Decaying Fields: Concluding Remarks

 Another natural question is to investigate if we can extend the argument to more general interactions in a sharp region of the exponents.
 One of such models is the ferromagnet nearest-neighbor Ising model with a competing long-range antiferromagnet interaction, as considered in \cite{Bisk}.
 As stated in their paper, a zero magnetization does not imply the absence of phase transition, and maybe some of the techniques developed here could be helpful to investigate the problem.

-Moreover, our contours make sense for more general state spaces, so one could try to study other systems such as the Potts model.
-Extending the results of \cite{Park1} and \cite{Park2} such as cluster expansion and decaying of correlations \cite{Imbr1, Imbr2} are also another possible direction to pursue.
+Moreover, our contours make sense for more general state spaces, so one could try to study other systems such as the Potts model, extending the results of \cite{Park1} and \cite{Park2}.
+We did that and also studied the cluster expansion and decay of correlations as was done in \cite{Imbr1, Imbr2} for the one-dimensional case in a separate paper which will appear soon.